blackducksoftware/hub-detect-ws/README.md

 ## Other Endpoints ##

 ```
-GET /ready # if ready to receive a request, returns 200.
-Otherwise 503
 GET /trace # get history of http requests
 GET /health # check the health of the service
 GET /metrics # get Spring Boot-generated metrics in JSON format